 The Department of Energy (DOE) and the Federal Energy Regulatory Commission (FERC) have key responsibilities related to the electric utility industry.
 For example, DOE seeks to ensure that the nation’s energy delivery system is secure, resilient, and reliable.
 DOE is also responsible for things like collaborating with the owners and operators of critical infrastructure, identifying vulnerabilities, and helping to mitigate incidents.
 FERC regulates wholesale electricity markets and is responsible for reviewing and approving mandatory electric reliability standards.
+In addition, the federal government owns significant electricity generating capacity and transmission assets, which federal entities like the Tennessee Valley Authority (TVA) and the Power Marketing Administrations (PMA) play a significant role in managing.

 These and other federal agencies play various roles in addressing challenges facing the electric utility industry.